MaximilianSiebel/MaximilianSiebel.github.io/research/README.md

 ## Research Interests

 My interests include statistics of inverse problems, Bayesian statistics, and stochastic analysis.
-Currently, I am working on Regression models driven by differential equations, where statistical theory meets the analysis of differential equations.
+Currently, I am working on regression models driven by differential equations, where statistical theory meets the analysis of differential equations.

 ## Preprints